printers-for-people/catboat/docs/Config_Reference.md

 # Configuration reference

-This document is a reference for options available in the Klipper config file.
+This document is a reference for options available in the Kalico config file.

 The descriptions in this document are formatted so that it is possible to cut-and-paste them into a printer config file.
-See the [installation document](Installation.md) for information on setting up Klipper and choosing an initial config file.
+See the [installation document](Installation.md) for information on setting up Kalico and choosing an initial config file.

 ## Micro-controller configuration

 ### Format of micro-controller pin names

 Many config options require the name of a micro-controller pin.
-Klipper uses the hardware names for these pins - for example `PA4`.
+Kalico uses the hardware names for these pins - for example `PA4`.

 Pin names may be preceded by `!` to indicate that a reverse polarity should be used (eg, trigger on low instead of high).